joaocprofile/delphi-samples/PoolThreads/README.md

-﻿Threads pool examples using Tasks and TThread
+﻿Threads pool examples using Tasks and TThread.